-We had cash and cash equivalents of \$133.7 million as of April 30, 2017.
-We consider all highly liquid investments purchased with an original maturity of three months or less to be cash equivalents, which include investments in money market funds.
-The carrying amount of our cash equivalents reasonably approximates fair value due to the short-term maturities of these instruments.
+We had cash, cash equivalents and marketable securities totaling \$113.5 million as of October 31, 2017.
+Our cash, cash equivalents and marketable securities are comprised primarily of bank deposits, money market funds, commercial paper and corporate bonds.
 The primary objective of our investments is the preservation of capital to fulfill liquidity needs.
 We do not enter into investments for trading or speculative purposes.

-We do not believe our cash equivalents have significant risk of default or illiquidity.
-While we believe our cash equivalents do not contain excessive risk, we cannot assure you that in the future our investments will not be subject to adverse changes in market value.
+We do not believe our cash equivalents and our portfolio of marketable securities have significant risk of default or illiquidity.
+While we believe our cash equivalents and our portfolio of marketable securities do not contain excessive risk, we cannot assure you that in the future our investments will not be subject to adverse changes in market value.
 In addition, we maintain significant amounts of cash and cash equivalents at one or more financial institutions that are in excess of federally insured limits and are exposed to counterparty risk.